benmvp/slides/2024/connecttech/nextjs.md

 NOTES:

+- We don't have to do anything to "opt-in" to SSR
+- Basically once we read some request-specific data (headers/cookies/etc)
+  - We have to render on the server for each request
+- So Next.js is able to pick the best rendering strategy based on how we access or data

+---

 - Similar to client-side rendering, SSR is also great for **dynamic content**
   - Because its data is retrieved on the server for **every request**
 - And because the full UI is in the HTML response...